 Booking for accommodation

-This is another item that should be settled prior to the actual travel not just because you can save more when booking in advance but also to ensure that you have a place to stay in Tokyo without experiencing the hassle of trying to get one as a walk-in guest, which is most especially common when it is a peak season.
+This is another item that should be settled prior to the actual travel not just because you can save more when booking in advance but also ensure that you have a place to stay in Tokyo without experiencing the hassle of trying to get one as a walk-in guest, which is most especially common when it is a peak season.

-Another compelling reason to book ahead is that the immigration officer you come across with might ask you where are you going to stay; in fact, the departure form you are going to fill up requires you to put the address of your accommodation in your destination.
+Another compelling reason to book ahead is that the immigration officer you come across might ask you where are you going to stay; in fact, the departure form you are going to fill up requires you to put the address of your accommodation in your destination.
 Believe me, it is a lot better if you have something to reply and you can provide proof.

 Another good alternative to try is Airbnb, which is usually offering properties from locals, homeowners as opposed to the previous two, which offer mainly hotel accommodation deals.

 One more advantage of booking online is that you will have a substantial idea of the location of your accommodation relative to the places you are planning to visit, and, therefore, you can adjust your time estimates in your itinerary.
-(I’ll explain more on the importance of this item in the ‘Where to stay’ section below.
+(I’ll explain more on the importance of this item in the ‘Where to Stay’ section below.
 So, please bear with me. 😀)